 Dynamo script, Step 9

 Gangway steps as direct shapes

 Step 10: Place seats

-The final step in creating our seating bowl is to place the seats following certain criteria: Justified to the edge of the gangways; equally spaced between gangways; and, perpendicular to the row.
-Before we place any seats we need to first ensure our seat family is correct.
+The final step in creating our seating bowl is to place the seats following specific criteria: Justified to the edge of the gangways; equally spaced between gangways; and, perpendicular to the row.
+Before we place any seats, we need first to ensure our seat family is correct.
 When placing a family in Dynamo, Revit will use the insertion point as defined by the ‘Defines Origin’ parameter within the family.
 The example below shows how the reference planes have been modified and renamed so that the centre (front/back) and centre (left/right) align with the front of the seat.

 Seat family showing origin at front of seat